neongreenfruit/beersAroundTheWorld/README.md

 Go to the `beersAroundTheWorld\beers` directory and run the command `meteor` Check out the [Quick Start](https://guide.meteor.com/#quickstart) guide for more information.

+The command prompt will output the address where you can view the app (ie. `http://localhost:3000`).

 ## Troubleshooting